hendrik-s-debruin/cmake_base/Readme.md

 `include(format)`.
 This needs to be done after all targets have been declared, otherwise some will be skipped in the call to `make format`.

+If you want to run the auto-formatting on all the code and not just print out the warnings, type:

+	$ make format-force-inplace

+Note that this will overwrite your source files.
+Be sure to commit any changes before running this.

 CTest Integrations
 --------------------------------------------------------------------------------